Jar City (film)

-Jar City (Icelandic: Mýrin – "The Bog") is a 2006 Icelandic film directed by Baltasar Kormákur.
+Jar City (Icelandic: Mýrin – "The Bog") is a 2006 Icelandic film written and directed by Baltasar Kormákur.
 It is based on Mýrin, a 2000 novel written by Arnaldur Indriðason and released in English as Jar City.

 Kormákur is in the midst of producing an English-language remake, also called Jar City, which will be set in Louisiana.

 Plot

-A world-weary cop comes to believe a recent murder of a middle-aged man is linked to a case of possible rape three decades earlier by a group of friends and a corrupt cop.
-Working through, he finds it linked to neurofibromatosis, a rare disease among Nordics.
-One thing leads to another and he puts the pieces together.
-A geneticist father loses his child to neurofibromatosis and his search for answers leads to his degenerate father and unravels many missing person cases during the decade.
+Erlendur, a world-weary cop comes to believe the recent murder of Holberg, a middle-aged loner is linked to a case of possible rape three decades earlier by a group of friends and a corrupt cop.
+Holberg had a photo of the grave of girl who died young.
+Initially, people who know something are reluctant to talk.
+Working through, Erlendur finds it linked to neurofibromatosis, a rare disease among Nordics.
+One thing leads to another and he puts the pieces together. Örn, a geneticist father loses his young daughter to neurofibromatosis and illegally accesses data to link his degenerate father to the other girl who died years before.
+Erlendur also unravels what happened to Holberg's associate Gretar, who has been missing for decades.
+Erlendur also has to deal with his drug addict daughter, who became homeless and owes money to a dealer.

 Like the book on which it is based, the film is implicitly a semi-critique of the gene-gathering work of the Icelandic company deCODE genetics.